jvalegre/robert/docs/Examples/full_workflow/full_workflow.rst

 A PDF file called **ROBERT_report.pdf** should be created in the folder where ROBERT was executed.
 The PDF file can be visualized here: |pdf_report_test|

 The PDF report contains all the results of the workflow.
-In this case, a Gradient Boosting (GB) and a Random Forest (RF) models with 80% training size were the optimal models found from:
+In this case, a Neural Network (NN) model with 80% training size was the optimal model found from:

    * Four different models (Gradient Boosting GB, MultiVariate Linear MVL, Neural Network NN, Random Forest RF)
    * Three different partition sizes (60%, 70%, 80%)

 All the results are summarized below:

-.. |CURATE_data| image:: ../images/FW/CURATE_data.jpg
-   :width: 600

 .. |Person_heatmap| image:: ../images/FW/Pearson_heatmap.png
    :width: 400

-.. |GENERATE_data| image:: ../images/FW/GENERATE_data.jpg
-   :width: 600

 .. |heatmap_no_pfi| image:: ../images/FW/heatmap_no_pfi.png
    :width: 400

 .. |heatmap_pfi| image:: ../images/FW/heatmap_pfi.png
    :width: 400

-.. |VERIFY_dat_no_pfi| image:: ../images/FW/VERIFY_dat_no_pfi.jpg
-   :width: 600

 .. |VERIFY_no_pfi| image:: ../images/FW/VERIFY_no_pfi.png
    :width: 600